Canon 1300D vs 7D

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 7D are two digital cameras that were officially introduced, respectively, in March 2016 and September 2009.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 7D are two digital cameras that were revealed to the public, respectively, in March 2016 and September 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
+Both cameras offer a resolution of 17.9 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Canon 7D.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is notably larger (26 percent) than the Canon 1300D.
 Moreover, the 7D is substantially heavier (77 percent) than the 1300D.
 It is noteworthy in this context that the 7D is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.